airtai/fastagency/docs/docs/en/user-guide/api/openapi/index.md

 ## Install

+We **strongly recommend** using [**Cookiecutter**](../cookiecutter/index.md) for setting up the project.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

+You can setup the project using Cookiecutter by following the [**project setup guide**](../../../user-guide/cookiecutter/index.md).

-To get started, you need to install FastAgency with OpenAPI submodule.
+Alternatively, you can use **pip + venv**.
+Before getting started, you need to install FastAgency with OpenAPI submodule.
 You can do this using `pip`, Python's package installer.

 ```console
 pip install "fastagency[autogen,openapi]"
 ```

-Alternatively, you can use [**Cookiecutter**](../../cookiecutter/index.md), which is the preferred method.
-Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ## Imports
 These imports are similar to the imports section we have already covered, with the only difference being the additional imports of the `OpenAPI` Client and `UserProxyAgent`: